roryzhengzhang/roryzhengzhang.github.io/_pages/about.md

 Recent News
 ============
-* One co-authored paper: [Explaining Decision-Making Algorithm through UI: Strategies to Help Non-Expert Stakeholders](files/algorithmexplanation-chi19.pdf) has been accepted to CHI 2019!
+* One co-authored paper: [Explaining Decision-Making Algorithm through UI: Strategies to Help Non-Expert Stakeholders](files/algorithmexplanation-chi19.pdf) has been accepted to CHI'19!
 * Yay!
 New personal homepage now takes off!
 Still working on fleshing it out :)